Sports in Gujarat: Khel Mahakumbh

-Under the leadership of Shri Narendra Modi, the Prime minister of India also the former Chief minister of Gujarat the initiative of ‘Khel Mahakumbh’ (KMK), a mega sporting event was undertaken in the year 2010.
+Under the leadership of Shri Narendra Modi, the Prime minister of India - also the former Chief minister of Gujarat - the initiative of ‘Khel Mahakumbh’ (KMK), a mega sporting event was undertaken in the year 2010.
 Khelo India was initiated nationwide by the Indian Central government keeping Khel Mahakumbh as the base of the initiative.

-Sports promote holistic development: This is the reason why KMK is organized in Gujarat every year.
 The event lasts for about a month and each budding talent showcases their skills and hard work.
-It not only gives platform to sportsmen but also encourages a competitive but friendly atmosphere among the participants.
 As there are no age limits; people from any age group can participate in it.
 It commences at the panchayat level and subsequently, moves on to taluka level and district level.
 Then, winners at this level meet at state level competitions.

 Every year a record participation of 3 million participants is observed.
 Outstanding performers of KMK get benefits of various schemes run by Sports Authority of Gujarat, District Level Sports School (DLSS), Shaktidoot, Centre of Excellence (COE), Khele Gujarat Summer Coaching Camp, In school Program, Khel Pratibha Puraskar, Mahila Puraskar, etc. are also awarded.

 There is also Special Khel Mahakumbh for Divyang players (Physically Challenged) in which more than 35,000 players participate with cash prizes more than ₹5 Crore.